newrelic/newrelic-php-agent/README.md

 To all [contributors](https://github.com/newrelic/newrelic-php-agent/graphs/contributors), we thank you!
 Without your contribution, this project would not be what it is today.
 We also host a community project page dedicated to the [New Relic PHP agent](https://opensource.newrelic.com/projects/newrelic/newrelic-php-agent).

 ## License
-The PHP agent is licensed under the [Apache 2.0](https://apache.org/licenses/LICENSE-2.0.txt) License and also uses source code from third-party libraries.
+Except as described below, the New Relic PHP agent is licensed under the [Apache 2.0](https://apache.org/licenses/LICENSE-2.0.txt) License and also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.

+The New Relic PHP Security agent [csec-php-agent](https://github.com/newrelic/csec-php-agent) is licensed under the New Relic Pre-Release Software Notice.
+The New Relic PHP Security agent module may be integrated like the New Relic PHP agent.